 If you don’t know much about search engine optimization (which is necessary if you want to make money blogging), read SEO Tips for WordPress Blogs.

 3. Choose a blog hosting site and blogging software

 I’m familiar with WordPress.com, WordPress.org, and Blogger.
 I like them for different reasons.
 That said, my “Quips and Tips for Achieving Your Goals” blog is a WordPress.org powered site.
 That’s because I want to include ads, and Wordpress.com doesn’t allow ads.
 Deciding whether or not you want advertising on your blog can determine which blogging software you choose.

-4. Choose a theme or skin
+4. Choose a blog theme or “skin”

 If you go with WordPress.org or WordPress.com, you’ll need to choose a WordPress theme.
 There are hundreds of free themes out there – and lots of blogging software – but I found none that offered all that I wanted.